 CEEDER is a free service provided by CEE because of the contribution of volunteers whom we gratefully acknowledge.

-We have several teams of volunteers in charge of the development of CEEDER:
+We have several groups of volunteers that support CEEDER:

-1. the Editorial Team, supervising the process, providing training, making decision about future developments, and liaising with the Board and other CEE teams;
+1. The CEEDER Team, supervising the process, providing training, making decision about future developments, and liaising with the Board and other CEE teams;

 If you are interested in joining any CEEDER team, you can find more information here.